-In 2020 we established the COP26 and Climate Change Working Group, which includes volunteers from across existing Law Society committees with varied policy interests including environment, energy, finance, planning, marine, employment and equalities, technology, and criminal law.
-The working group will provide policy direction for the Society on climate change – in particular, it is setting high level direction for consultation responses led by its committees.
-It is raising the profile of climate change within the legal profession – in particular, highlighting the cross-cutting nature of climate change as it affects a number of sectors across the profession.
+The COP26 and Climate Change Working Group included volunteers from across existing Law Society committees with varied policy interests including environment, energy, finance, planning, marine, employment and equalities, technology, and criminal law.
+The working group provided initial policy direction for the Society on climate change and raised the profile of climate change within the legal profession.

-If you are keen to find out more about our work please get in touch at firstname.lastname@example.org
+If you are keen to find out more about how our work in this area is evolving, please get in touch at firstname.lastname@example.org

-The Society's COP26 and Climate Change Working Group Convener, Emma Dixon, and group member Angela Daly, talk to Gillian Mawdsley and Alison McNab, Policy Executives at the Society, about why it was important to set up a working group to specifically look at the impact COP26 conference will have, including some of the practical issues arising from such a large scale conference, and how climate change issues will affect the profession in the short and longer term.
+This video looks at why it was important to set up a working group to specifically look at the impact of the COP26 conference, including some of the practical issues arising from such a large scale conference, and how climate change issues will affect the profession in the short and longer term.

 "The outcomes of COP26 will impact every part of the Scottish economy because climate change and decarbonisation affects everyone.
 Lawyers have an opportunity to engage with policy to ensure fairness, transparency and good governance.”

 One of the larger pieces of work undertaken by our COP26 Working Group was a survey of the profession completed in advance of the conference.
 This allowed us to understand the profession's views of climate change and what we could do to help in response.